Most frequently asked questions about the application

 I think I will stop here and I’m happy to answer any question you might have, OK?

 Thank you very much, Alberto.
 Can I just say one thing?
 When you started off and you said we’ve got the whole team and there’s different people that will answer questions, of course, just send your questions into [email protected], which you will find anywhere on our website.
 We will find the right person to answer you in the best way.

 So you don’t need to kind of remember who’s doing what in the team, of course.
 So just send us that.
 And if you want to speak to students, as Alberto said, halfway down on our home page, you will see a line where it says Speak to Ambassadors.
 And that’s where you can find the link and speak to our ambassadors if you want to do that.

 If you would like to attend any upcoming Meet the Director events, visit our events page or leave your details on our Introduce Yourself page.
 This will allow us to invite you to future Meet the Director events.

 We will send an automated reference request to your referee after you submit your application.
 This is based on the contact details you entered into our online application system.

-We require applicants to provide two references and strongly prefer one academic and one professional reference.
+We require applicants to provide 2 references and strongly prefer one academic and one professional reference.
 Your professional referee could be a former line manager, client or supplier with whom you have a professional relationship.